 Celebration Generates Success

 How do you feel when you celebrate an accomplishment?
 When your peers share that exuberance, is it more meaningful to you?
 Celebration is an emotional activity we too often save for birthdays, weddings and graduations.
 Understand the power of celebration and you might create reasons to jump up and down more often.
-Once recognized and enhanced, it can catapult productivity and the creative mind.
+Once recognized and enhanced, it can catapult productivity and the creative mind. there’s more to celebrate than meets the eye.

 Ultimately people remember how you make them feel.
 This is also true for the relationships between colleagues or you and management.
 Are you postponing celebrating in your workplace?
 There are a lot more opportunities then you may think.
 Take time to stop and notice where they might be.
 Celebration doesn’t need to be expensive.
 It can be an acknowledgement.
 The feeling is the same.
 Humans like to feel validated.
 When humans feel validated, they become more engaged in their activities.
 When a workforce is more engaged they perform at a higher level.
 They’re healthier too.
 Does that sound like a good result to you?